rwmurdoch/Co1_zeale_qiime2/README.md

 10. export OTU sequence list and OTU tables <- these are the primary results, intended to be sent to taxonomic classification via BOLD.

 For particular settings, please see the master qiime2 script itself ('qiime2willcox_classic.sh')

+## Identification

+The BOLD_results.Rmd r-markdown file is provided.
+The script itself has its own documentation.
+It will take sequence table and send each to the BOLD website for identification.
+The result is an unwieldy xlsx file, which requires manual curation.